mezis/mezis.github.com/recruiters.md

 The rest of this page is a **recruiter brief**.
-This will hopefully help you match my profile with what your clients are looking for, and save you time compared to a phone call!
+This will hopefully help you match my profile with what your clients are looking for, and save you time compared to a phone call.

-These notes are about the _ideal_ role I’d consider, as I’d rather not use up your time for roles that wouldn’t fit!
+These notes are about the ideal role I’d consider, as I’d rather not use up your time for roles that wouldn’t fit!
 Most of your initial questions should also get an answer.